-This Annual Report covers the twelfth full year in operation of the PPC during an unprecedented national and global health crisis which having seen the management of complaints move to a completely remote environment in 2020, saw the continued refinement of the remote process in 2021.
+This Annual Report covers the thirteenth full year in operation of the PPC during an unprecedented national and global health crisis which having seen the management of complaints move to a completely remote environment in 2020, saw the continued refinement of the remote process in 2021 and 2022.
+Hybrid meetings are now the norm with PPC members joining in-person or remotely as circumstances require.

 It is hoped that the Council and indeed the public can continue to have confidence in the manner in which the PPC discharges its functions.
 The PPC is acutely aware of the importance of its role in the protection of the public and in ensuring that all complaints are dealt with in a timely manner that is transparent and fair for all parties concerned.
-It is hoped that the PPC can continue to successfully fulfil this role in the coming years for the benefit of the public and the pharmacy profession.